Nick Cave pays tribute to "the greatest songwriter of his generation" Shane MacGowan after storied friendship

 Nick Cave has paid tribute to his close friend and “the greatest songwriter of his generation”, Shane MacGowan of The Pogues.

+News of MacGowan’s passing broke today (November 30).
+The Pogues’ icon was 65.
+The news was confirmed in a joint statement by his wife, Victoria Mary Clarke, as well as his sister Siobhan and father Maurice.
+MacGowan had been ill for some time and had been discharged from hospital last week, where he had been staying since June after being admitted to intensive care for an unspecified health issue.
+He was hospitalised in early December 2022 with encephalitis.

-Upon the news of MacGowan’s passing on November 30 at the age of 65, Cave paid tribute to his friend by sharing that the singer was “A true friend and the greatest songwriter of his generation.
-A very sad day.”
+Cave paid tribute by sharing that the singer was “a true friend and the greatest songwriter of his generation,” adding that this marked “a very sad day.”

 Cave and MacGowan had been friends for a long time.
-Back in 1992, the two shared a cover version together of Louis Armstrong’s ‘What a Wonderful World’ and have gone on to perform together as well.
+Back in 1992, the two shared a cover version together of Louis Armstrong’s ‘What a Wonderful World’ and went on to perform together numerous times over the years.

 In an interview with The Irish Times in celebration of MacGowan’s 60th birthday, Cave spoke about meeting The Pogues frontman.
 “God knows when I exactly first met Shane,” he said.
 “He’ll remember.
 Shane has an astonishing memory.
 We spent a lot of time together.
 Many nights over the years.
 I think we were the only two people that could put up with each other.”